RickWeng/Coursera_Capstone/README.md

 **Foursquare API**
 Foursquare builds a massive dataset of location data.
 Using Foursquare API and centroid coordinates, I can extract spatial and category information about nearby venues of each local area (Foursquare, 2019).
 To get the number of restaurants in each local area, I filtered venues by venue categories.
 The density of restaurants in each local area can then be calculated.
 ### Cluster Analysis
-Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is a popular unsupervised clustering algorithm that is commonly used in machine learning (Ester et al., 1996).
+DBSCAN is a popular unsupervised clustering algorithm that is commonly used in machine learning (Ester et al., 1996).
 DBSCAN groups similar points that are close to each other based on a radius and a minimum number of points.
 Unlike K-means, DBSCAN can identify clusters of arbitrary shape and find outliers without specifying the number of clusters before the clustering process.
 DBSCAN was used to segment and cluster local areas in the study.
 ## Results
+### Distribution of Chinese Population
+### Distribution of Restaurants
+### Optimal Chinese Restaurant Location

 ## Discussion
+focus on competition, rent cost, pedestrian volume, distance, Richmond
 ## Conclusion